Facundo Campazzo: Denver Nuggets (2020–2022)

 On 30 November 2020, Campazzo was signed by the Denver Nuggets of the NBA to a multiyear contract.
 On 13 April 2022, Campazzo was suspended for Game 1 of the first round of the 2022 NBA playoffs.
 The suspension stemmed from him shoving Lakers guard Wayne Ellington in a game three days earlier.

 Dallas Mavericks (2022)

-In October 2022, Campazzo signed a contract with the Dallas Mavericks.
+On 18 October 2022, Campazzo signed a contract with the Dallas Mavericks.
 On 28 November 2022, he was waived when the Mavericks signed guard Kemba Walker.

-Crvena zvezda (2022–present)
+Crvena zvezda (2022–2023)

 On 19 December 2022, Campazzo signed a contract with Serbian team Crvena zvezda.

+Return to Real Madrid (2023–present)

+On July 18, 2023, Campazzo made his official return to Real Madrid after three seasons, signing a four-year deal.

+On February 18, 2024, Campazzo won his third Spanish Cup with Madrid and was named the tournament's MVP for a second time in his career.
+He recorded 18 points and 6 assists in the final against Barcelona.

+On October 4, 2024, Campazzo protested a late no-call and was ejected from the game.
+His heated reaction was met by his teammates restraining him to avoid further and more intense complaints to the referees.
+It was announced that he received a one-game suspension and a fine.

 National team career

 Junior national team

 Campazzo was a member of Argentina's junior national teams.
 With Argentina's under-16 junior national team, he played at the 2007 FIBA South American Under-16 Championship, where he won a gold medal.

 Senior national team

 Campazzo competed for the senior Argentina national basketball team at the 2012 London Summer Olympics.
 He also played for Argentine teams that won gold medals at the 2012 South American Championship and the 2014 South American Games, silver medals at the 2014 South American Championship, the 2015 FIBA Americas Championship, and the 2017 FIBA AmeriCup, and a bronze medal at the 2013 FIBA Americas Championship.
 He also played with Argentina at the 2014 FIBA World Cup and at the 2016 Rio Summer Olympics.

 He helped Argentina bring home a gold medal from the 2019 Pan American tournament, which was held in Lima, Peru.
 He also won the silver medal at the 2019 FIBA World Cup.

 In 2022, Campazzo won the gold medal in the 2022 FIBA AmeriCup held in Recife, Brazil.
-He was Argentina´s starting point guard in the tournament.
+He was Argentina's starting point guard in the tournament.
 After the final game against Brazil, he was named in the All-Tournament Team.

 Campazzo was named to the FIBA AmeriCup's All-Tournament Team in 2013, 2017 and 2022.